gthampak/physinet.io/README.md

 ### Introduction

 Lagrangian and Hamiltonian neural networks (LNN and HNN) output the Lagrangian and Hamiltonian equations for a system in motion.
 They were both developed for extremely physics-specific tasks, and this makes them relatively narrow in their scope.
 We seek to explore if they are capable of outperforming a more general-purpose neural network that is highly successful at predicting the behavior of chaotic systems, Reservoir Computing (RC).
 The task we will be using for comparison is the mechanics-based problem of forecasting the motion of a chaotic double pendulum.
-To verify this, we will train these networks on a dataset involving the initial conditions of a double pendulum and its subsequent path of motion.
+To verify this, we will train these networks on a dataset involving the IBM double pendulum dataset, which consists of the the initial conditions and four frames of the pendulums initial motion, and then 2000 frames of its subsequent path of motion.
 If RC outperforms the two physics-specific networks, then the utility of these networks substantially decreases.
 However, in this case, we expect LNN and HNN to surpass RC, as the most common mathematical way to solve for the equations of motion for a double pendulum is by first solving the Lagrangian or Hamiltonian.

 To get an understanding of the performance of each of these neural networks against a more common baseline model, we will also be comparing all three of these models against a recurrent-neural network that will serve as the control.
+Though recurrent neural networks do not display the same chaos-forecasting abilities of reservoir computing, but is a good baseline for sequential systems.

+Finally, to test the validity of each model on new and physical data.
+We will be taking multiple videos of a double pendulum provided by the Pomona College physics department, reading in its initial conditions and four frames of its initial motion, and then running each model on this system to determine its subsequent path.
+We will then validate this against its actual path and check for divergence.
+This will help us understand how each model works in a noisier system, as the IBM dataset was constructed with cutting-edge equipment and a fine-tuned system.

+Similar work on chaotic systems and the double pendulum has been done before.
+Klinkachorn and Parmar at Stanford characterized the performance of neural networks on double pendulum's as the starting angle between the two pendulum arm's began to vary.
+However, they tested a range of machine learning algorithms and models, including linear regression, autoregression, feed-forward neural networks, and long-short term memory networks.
+Rudy et al. also demonstrated a novel method to train models that seek to fit dynamical systems on noisy data, and in this paper compare increasing levels of variance that arise when a neural network is used to predict an increasingly noisy double pendulum input.

+Although sharing multiple similiarities, our work primarily differs in that we seek to test models that hypothetically ought to perform quite well on this task.
+The RNN, a more primitive analog to the LSTM, is simply used as a baseline instead of as the most advanced model, and we extend upon prior work by testing LNN, HNN, and RC on the double pendulum task.

 ### Ethics Discussion (Possible Ethical Implications/ideas)

-- Brute forcing: The project might require a massive video-based dataset.
-When training a model with such dataset it takes huge computing power to do so and will consume a considerable amount of energy.
-The energy used and the carbon-foot print of training such model could be a ethical concern.
-- The uncertainty of NN: The predictions from the models are, after all, only predictions, and there's no guarantee of correctness.
-If some party put the trained model in real-world use and something goes wrong, causing damage either physically or financially, who should take the responsibility?
-- The possibility of a NN "learning wrong": Neural networks have the capability to "learn", but their results may not always implicate successful learning.
-For example, in a real world scenario, if a NN learns a certain behavior, it may reflect racist or sexist tendencies that exist in the world without intentionally doing so.
-This includes areas like ad selection, image detection (mislabelling), resume classification, etc.
+ A possible ethical issue in this instance is the use of overideal training data.
+The IBM double pendulum dataset that is used for training is a dataset that is clean and not noisy: it is filmed with a high speed camera in a controlled environment, with carefully measured axis markers and angular values.
+However, it is possible that the models we train with this dataset are incapable of handling a noisy system, such as validation on a user-generated double pendulum path.
+We will analyze this issue in our validation of each model with the Pomona College double pendulum.

+ This ethical implication has far reaching issues in multiple areas.
+If a trained model is only able to operate in the space of clean data, then in certain edge-cases or uncommon cases, the model will experience a high error rate.
+This is especially alarming in areas such as facial or speech recognition, where there may be high amounts of variation in the noisiness of images or audio, and error may result in a range of consequences from inconvenience to life-changing.

 ### Update 1